 World Surf League

-IKEA Democratic Design Days 2019 have unveiled an interesting partnership with WSL (World Surf League), with the intent to save the oceans.
+IKEA Democratic Design Days 2019 have unveiled an interesting partnership with WSL (World Surf League) (opened in a new window/tab), with the intent to save the oceans.
 The idea is to reduce plastic pollution in the oceans by upcycling the existing plastic waste while inspiring others to do the same.
 Together, IKEA and WSL will also explore the life of surfers’ and design a range of products for them using upcycled plastic waste.

-For what concerns plastic, IKEA has also announced that – by 2020 – they’ll remove all single-use plastic products and replace all virgin polyester with recycled one.
+For what concerns plastic, IKEA has also announced that – by 2020 – they’ll remove all single-use plastic products and replace all virgin polyester with recycled one (opened in a new window/tab).
 This fits into a broader and very ambitious objective for IKEA: embracing a circular design model and using only renewable or recycled materials by 2030!!!

 Tackling indoor air pollution